 A Simple & Powerful Cell-Based Assay to Quantify Specific Target Cell Death by Antibody-Dependent Cellular Phagocytosis (ADCP)

 - File Name/Number:

 - KILR ADCP Application Note

-With the increasing industry focus on antibody drugs, there is an ever-greater need for functional bioassays that interrogate the therapeutic antibody's mechanisms of action (MOA).
-One common human immunoglobulin isotype used for therapeutic intervention is IgG1 that contains two antigen-binding Fab arms and an Fc region.
-The Fc domain can be comprised of different isotypes (IgG1, IgG2, IgG3 or IgG4) which have varying affinities for binding to Fcγ receptors expressed on immune effector cells and mediate target cell death by various mechanisms such as Complement-Dependent Cytotoxicity (CDC), Antibody-Dependent Cell-Mediated Cytotoxicity (ADCC), and Antibody-Dependent Cell-Mediated Phagocytosis (ADCP).
+With the increasing industry focus on antibody drugs, there is an ever-greater need for functional bioassays that interrogate the therapeutic antibody's mechanisms-of-action (MOA).
+Typical formats for antibody therapeutics contains two antigen-binding Fab arms and an Fc region.
+The Fc domain can be comprised of different isotypes (IgG1, IgG2, IgG3 or IgG4) which have varying affinities for binding to Fcγ receptors expressed on immune effector cells.
+Engagement of Fcγ receptors mediates target cell death by various mechanisms such as Complement-Dependent Cytotoxicity (CDC), Antibody-Dependent Cell-Mediated Cytotoxicity (ADCC), and Antibody-Dependent Cell-Mediated Phagocytosis (ADCP).
 Regulatory authorities now commonly require data on the impact of each of these Fc-mediated effector mechanisms for the submitted antibody therapeutic.
-There are several available methods to measure these Fc-mediated effector MOAs, however getting a reproducible true measure of ADCP, in particular, has been quite challenging.
+There are several methods available to measure these Fc-mediated effector MOAs; however, getting a reproducible true measure of ADCP, in particular, has been quite challenging.